harshpatil/Relational-DBMS/README.txt

     It reads the last block (pagePostion = totalNumPages-1) from the file.
 Everything else is same as readBlock.

 12) writeBlock :
-    Write operation is allowed only if the file,page number are valid and file is open.
-A page is valid if it is an existing page, or a new page appended to the end. ie., if the file currently has 3 pages, write is allowed for page position 0,1,2 (The old data in this page is replaced with the new data) and write is allowed for page position 3, in this case the totalNumPages is updated to 3 and a new page with the passed data is appended to the file.
+    Write operation is allowed only if the file and page number are valid and file is open.
+A page is valid if it is an existing page, or a new page appended to the end. ie., if the file currently has 3 pages, write is allowed for page position 0,1,2 (The old data in this page is replaced with the new data) and 3 (in this case the totalNumPages is updated to 3 and a new page with the input data is appended to the file.
     All write operations write a page (4096 bytes) of data.
-After write curPagePos is updated to the page position which was currently written.
+After write, curPagePos is updated to the page position which was currently written.
     On success it returns RC_OK.
 It can fail with RC_FILE_HANDLE_NOT_INIT (invalid file), RC_WRITE_NON_EXISTING_PAGE(invalid page number), RC_WRITE_FAILED (file seek or write operation failure).